Ninroot/gocker/README.md

 - [x] basic pull with API
 - [x] docker image list
 - [x] docker image rm
-- [ ] copy on write fs for the image
+- [x] copy on write fs for the image
+- [ ] enable resources limitation with cgroups

 Bugs
 - [ ] conts/ is created by root resulting in the necessity of using sudo to rm.
 Happens also with img/ when it hasn't be created beforhand and run is invoked with sudo resulting in the incapacity to pull the image without root